Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 * protection against fraudelent claims of work done to the vehicle
 * Small registration and transfer fees for the related registries

-# The Primary Dapp
+# The Primary dApp.

-## Typical Use Case 1
-Adding an entry to the maintenance log:
+## User Stories

 Actors:
  - Vehicle Owner
  - Maintainer
+ - Anyone

-1. The vehicle owner authorises a maintainer to do work on the vehicle
+### 1 - The Vehicle Owner Authorizes a maintainer to work on the vehicle
-2. The maintainer logs what work they did (jobid, maintainer id, date, title, description)
-    * The job id is something the maintainer should provide to the customer off chain.
-3. The maintainer adds proof docs to the logs (doc title and ipfs address)
-4. The vehicle owner checks the log entry and proof (via the jobId) and marks the log entry as verified

-## Typical Use Case 2
-Viewing Log History:

-Allow anyone to view the log history of a vehicle if they know the vin.
-* Supply the vin
-* All log records displayed sequentially (most recent first)
-* Option to view related docs for each log
+The owner opens up the web app.
+They type their vin.
+The web app recognises that they own the vin and provides an option to authorise a maintainer.
+They specify a known id for the maintainer and submit.
+The app confirms success.
+The maintainer is now able to log work against the vehicle.

+### 2 - The Maintainer logs an entry in to the maintenance log
+The maintainer opens up the web app.
+They type the vin and their maintainer id and the app recognises that they are authorised to log work for the vin.
+The maintainer adds a job id, title, description and a document to the log.
+It is expected that the maintainer would then pass the job id to the vehicle owner by other means (telephone, email etc).
+The maintainer has added the log which the vehicle owner can then check and verify.

+### 3 - The Vehicle Owner verifies the log entry
+The owner opens the web app and types their vin.
+The app recognises they own the vin and provides an option to verify.
+They type the job id (from the maintainer).
+They view the details of the log entry and associated document.
+They click "verify" which verifies the log entry.
+This allows anyone to see that they authorised the work and verified it was done.

+### 4 - Anyone can view the maintenance log for a vehicle:
+Anyone opens the web app and types the vin.
+The basic vehicle details are displayed including attributes.
+Anyone can view the log history.
+They are presented with each log entry and an option to view documents for each.
+They can see whether or not a log was verified.

+### Caveats and Assumptions:
+* Manufacturer, Maintainer and Vehicle registry will be pre populated with static data.
+* The vehicle owner will be one of the auto generated ganache-cli addresses.

 Notes (for UI implementation):
 * Get the maintenance log address from the vehicle registry.